ducphuongTo/detector/README.md

 # Detector Inspector Engineering Challenge

 This project reads tables from a Wikipedia URL, extracts relevant data, and generates bar plots.
-It includes tests for key functions and can be run locally or in a Docker container.
+It includes tests for key functions and can be run locally

 ## Requirements